firm-money/docs/docs/technical-documentation/contracts-addresses.md

 - All addresses are from the latest deployment on Saga EVM (Chain ID: 5464).
 - Each collateral branch operates independently with its own set of contracts, isolating risks.
-- Core contracts (MUST Stablecoin, CollateralRegistry, HintHelpers, MultiTroveGetter) are shared across all branches.
+- Core contracts (FIRM Stablecoin, CollateralRegistry, HintHelpers, MultiTroveGetter) are shared across all branches.
 - Token Address shows the actual collateral token address registered in the Collateral Registry for each branch.
 Some tokens may be wrapped while others are native, but this address represents the exact token used by each branch.
 - Price feeds provide real-time pricing data for each collateral type with several safe-guards built in.
 - **New Contracts**: This deployment includes several new contract types: